Cyril9227/computer-vision-REST-API/README.md

 # Detectron2 REST API

+The aim of this project is ...

 ## Preamble

-The aim of this project is to use Deep Learning
+This project is organized in two folders :

+- The `MaskRCNN_finetune` folder contains all the Deep Learning related code.
+Specifically, it contains code to download and extract the [well known balloon dataset](https://github.com/matterport/Mask_RCNN/releases), it also contains code to extend Detectron2 with new models... and to fine-tune them on ...

-This project is organized in two parts, first contains code to fine-tune some computer vision models on a custom dataset and to serve a trained model with a REST API built with Flask.
-The dataset used for this project is the [well known balloon dataset](https://github.com/matterport/Mask_RCNN/releases)
+- The `REST_API_flask` contains the code to serve the trained model with an API built with flask.

-## Introduction to Object Instance Segmentation
+This assesment is designed to run on Google Colab but should be reproducible without (too much) hassle on any linux machine with a cuda enabled device.

+## The Computer Vision part : Mask R-CNN model

 In image classification problems, there is usually a single object of interest.
 For that specific object, we build models to predict whether that object belongs to a specific class.
 For example, given a picture of an animal, the model should tell you whether it is a cat or a dog.